 Reflecting this breadth of interests, our alumni work in academia in both research and outreach positions, industry such as biofuels and environmental consulting, and with governmental agencies.

-The Department of Marine Sciences participates in the undergraduate Interdisciplinary Studies Program and the Coastal and Oceanographic Engineering Certificate Program.
+The Department of Marine Sciences participates in the undergraduate Interdisciplinary Studies Program, Marine Biology Area of Emphasis, Double Dawg, the Water Resources Certificate and Study Away programs to the Georgia Coast.